 Before arriving at Self Tucker in 2001, Robert worked for an array of design firms throughout the Southwest (his birthplace) and the Southeast.
 He earned his Master of Architecture degree from Georgia Tech in 1992 while coming up the ranks from draftsman to Project Manager.He attributes his attention to construction detailing to hands-on residential & commercial construction experience, an Art’s major background and a unique opportunity to attendthe nation’s oldest of the modern schools of blacksmithing arts, Turley Forge.

 Besides a focus on detailing he is well-versed in contract administration, code & zoning research, building rehabilitation, construction budget assessment & scheduling.
 In his 9 years association with Self Tucker he has gained wide project experience with charter and childcare school facilities along with general education and religious center developments.
 He has actively woven his management experience into a wide variety of client-oriented skill sets.
 Robert received his LEED AP in 2009 and is currently working on his professional practice license

 "I’m intrigued by the art in architecture, what Ignasi de Sola Morales described as a ‘reality reserve’ ...resistant to standards & systems, namely, the surreal"

 – Robert Fountain

-Juan, a founding Principal of Self Tucker Architects, Inc., has nearly thirty years' experience in architecture, construction, project and program management.
+Juan, a founding Principal of Self Tucker Architects, Inc., has forty years' experience in architecture, construction, project and program management.
 He has extensive experience with schools, churches, child-care facilities, single and multi-family housing, medical facilities, civic/government facilities, and commercial spaces.